Close Menu

 SCOLIOSIS CAN PREVENT YOU FROM WORKING

 There are two types of Social Security benefits.
 The first type is Social Security Disability benefits (SSDI).
 This benefit requires you to have years of working a job and paying your taxes.
-The second type of benefit is Supplemental Security Income (SSI).This benefit acts as a supplement to SSD benefits.
-Additionally, it is for people who have never worked or who have earned low wages.
+The second type of benefit is Supplemental Security Income (SSI).This benefit is an addition to SSD benefits.
+Also, it is for people who have never worked or who have earned low wages.

-Spinal disorders, like scoliosis, are one of the main reasons that people file for SSDI and SSI benefits.
+Spinal conditions are one of the main reasons that people file for SSDI and SSI benefits.
 The SSA awards benefits to those whose scoliosis symptoms prevent them from working and doing activities of daily living.

-When you apply for SSDI and SSI benefits, the SSA will first look to your medical records to determine if your scoliosis is a disabling impairment.
-Medical records are crucial to obtaining benefits.
-Find out more about the importance to medical records in your SSD case.
+When you apply for SSDI and SSI benefits, the SSA will first look to your medical records to determine if they can pay you benefits.
+Medical records are crucial to winning benefits.
+Find out about the importance of medical records in your SSD case.

 The SSA obtains your medical records.
-Next, a claims worker at Disability Determination Services (DDS) reviews your records.
-The claims examiner will be looking for objective medical evidence that documents your scoliosis.
-For example, the SSA will look for the following items:
+Next, an SSA worker reviews your medical records.
+The worker will be looking for evidence about scoliosis.
+For example, the SSA will want to see the following items:

-• physical exam notes or progress notes from your doctor that shows pain, numbness, sciatica, muscle weakness, and reduced range of motion from your scoliosis
+- physical exam notes or progress notes from your doctor that shows pain, muscle weakness, and reduced range of motion

-• the medical opinion of an expert in spinal conditions, like an orthopedic surgeon or neurologist
+- the medical opinion of an expert in spinal conditions, like a surgeon

-• physical therapy records that help show your attempts to help your pain and improve your spinal restrictions
+- physical therapy records that help show your attempts to help your pain

-• reports of any back operation for scoliosis or other degenerative spinal condition.
+- reports of any back operation for scoliosis or other spinal condition

-Remember, it your responsibility to supply your medical records to the SSA.
-You should ask your treating doctor to write a letter to the SSA that states you cannot work due to your scoliosis.
-The burden to prove that you deserve benefits is on you.
+Remember, it is your responsibility to supply your medical records to the SSA.
+You should ask your treating doctor to write a letter to the SSA that states you cannot work due to your severe back pain.
+The burden to prove you deserve benefits is on you.
+Learn why the SSA may be denying your case.

 OBTAIN MEDICAL EVIDENCE FOR FREE OR LOW COST